Integrating data science ethics into an undergraduate major: A case study: Ethical considerations in statistics and data science

 Echoing \citet{bruce2018five} that ``there is a long history of scholars and practitioners becoming interested in ethics when faced with new technologies,'' \citet{gotterbarn2018thinking} argue forcefully that the recent uptick in interest in ``computing ethics'' is merely the most recent star turn for a longstanding and valued component of the computer science curriculum.
 While this is surely true at some level and important to keep in mind, it hardly seems like the renewed attention on ethics is unwarranted.
 Moreover, \citet{gotterbarn2018thinking}'s focus is on artificial intelligence driven systems like self-driving cars, whereas our focus is on ethical questions concerning data collected about people.

-Several examples of how to teach ethics in statistics, data science, and (mostly) computer science exist. \citet{neff2017critique} takes a broad view of data science ethics, bringing tools from critical data studies to bear on the practice of actually doing data science. \citet{burton2018teach} outlines a strategy for teaching computer science ethics through the use of science fiction literature. \citet{elliott2018teaching} provides a framework for reasoning about ethical questions through the dual prisms of Eastern (mainly Confucianism) and Western ethical philosophies.
+Several examples of how to teach ethics in statistics, data science, and (mostly) computer science exist. \citet{hoffmann2021teaching} summarize efforts in computer science and engineering education, including discussion of specific teaching strategies. \citet{neff2017critique} takes a broad view of data science ethics, bringing tools from critical data studies to bear on the practice of actually doing data science. \citet{burton2018teach} outlines a strategy for teaching computer science ethics through the use of science fiction literature. \citet{elliott2018teaching} provides a framework for reasoning about ethical questions through the dual prisms of Eastern (mainly Confucianism) and Western ethical philosophies.
 We found this inclusive approach to be particularly valuable given the large presence of international (particularly Chinese) students in our classes.
-Perhaps presaging many recent scandals, \citet{zimmer2010but} analyzes a Facebook data release through an ethical lens.
+Perhaps presaging many recent scandals, \citet{zimmer2010but} analyzes a Facebook data release through an ethical lens. \citet{chivukula2021surveying} and \citet{shapiro2020re} discuss approaches to teaching data ethics through human-computer interaction.
 Fiesler analyzes ethical topics in a variety of computer science courses \citep{saltz2019integrating, fiesler2020we, skirpan2018ethics}. \citet{grosz2019} describes how ethics education is integrated into the computer science curriculum at Harvard.
 Barocas teaches an undergraduate elective course on data science ethics at Cornell \citep{nas2019roundtable}.
 The University of Michigan now offers a ``Data Science Ethics'' course through both \href{https://www.coursera.org/learn/data-science-ethics}{Coursera} and \href{https://www.edx.org/course/data-science-ethics}{edX}. \citet{carter2019ethics} provide a set of ethics ``labs'' for computer science that might complement the ones we present here.
+Through 2021, the \href{https://foundation.mozilla.org/en/what-we-fund/awards/responsible-computer-science-challenge/}{Mozilla Responsible Computer Science Challenge} has awarded \$3.5 million for the development of ``curricula that integrate ethics with undergraduate computer science training.''

-These articles offer guidance on how to teach ethics in data science, but leave many stones unturned.
-In this paper, we present six additional concrete modules for teaching data science ethics, as well as outlining departmental initiatives for fully integrating ethics into an undergraduate data science curriculum and culture.
+These articles illustrate the need to further advance the teaching of data science ethics in different institutional contexts.
+In this paper, we present six additional concrete modules for teaching data science ethics.
+We also outline departmental initiatives for fully integrating ethics into an undergraduate data science curriculum and culture.

 \hypertarget{dept}{